YunoHost-Apps/woodpecker_ynh/doc/DESCRIPTION.md

-This is a dummy description of this app features
+Woodpecker is a simple CI engine with great extensibility.